-The department uses a network of Contracted Employment Service Providers (Providers) to deliver its programmes.
-To support this, Providers access various departmental IT systems which also support programmes administered by other Government departments.
-Providers may also develop their own systems or use accredited employment systems developed by third party vendors.
+The department uses a network of contracted employment service providers (providers) to deliver its programs.
+To support this, providers access various departmental IT systems which also support programs administered by other Government departments.
+Providers may also develop their own systems or use accredited third party employment systems (TPES) developed by third party vendors.

 Assurance of employment systems is required where:

-- a third party IT system interoperates in any way with any of the department’s systems
+- the TPES interacts with any of the department’s systems

-- a Provider has a Deed with any government body that stipulates the Provider is to only use third party employment systems accredited by the department.
+- a provider has a deed with any government enterprise which stipulates the provider is to only use TPES accredited by the department.

-Accreditation provides assurance that there are safeguards to protect programme data and information.
+Accreditation provides assurance that there are safeguards to protect program data and information.

 Be Software products are not accredited by the department

-Be Software's iignite product was previously accredited by the Department of Employment, Skills, Small and Family Business in 2016.
+Be Software's iignite product was previously accredited by the department in 2016.
 When it expired, Be Software have chosen not to maintain this accreditation.
 Accordingly, this website shows that iignite's accreditation has expired.

-We note that Be Software are stating on their websites (besoftware.biz and iignite.biz) that their iignite product is still accredited.
-We'd like to confirm that their accreditation has expired and this product must not be used in the delivery of employment services.
+We note that Be Software are stating on their websites (such as besoftware.biz and iignite.biz) that their iignite product is still accredited.
+We would like to confirm that their accreditation has expired and this product must not be used in the delivery of employment services.

-Any Provider choosing to use a Third Party Employment System (TPES) has a responsibility under their Deed to ensure the system is secure before using it to process, store or communicate data relating to the delivery of Government programmes.
+Any provider choosing to use a TPES has a responsibility to ensure the system is secure before using it to process, store or communicate data relating to the delivery of Government programs.

 Any intention to change an accredited TPES must be explicitly authorised by the department.

-Accreditation provides the department with assurance that each system has adequate safeguards to protect programme data and information.
-Accreditation is for the benefit of the department, and is not a warranty that a TPES is fit for its intended use or for a Provider’s specific business processes.
+Accreditation is for the benefit of the department, and is not a warranty that a TPES is fit for its intended use or for a provider’s specific business processes.

-To reduce Provider costs, the department works directly with TPES vendors to assess and accredit their systems.
-This also makes it quicker and easier for Providers wishing to purchase or change TPES.
-Alternatively, the department provides secure in-house IT systems that can be used as-is by Providers to meet their obligations under their deeds.
+To reduce provider costs, the department works directly with TPES vendors to assess and accredit their systems.
+This also makes it quicker and easier for providers wishing to change TPES.
+Alternatively, the department provides secure in-house IT systems that can be used as-is by providers to meet their obligations under their deeds.

-The department only accredits a specific TPES, not vendors, and does not recommend the use of any particular TPES.
+The department only accredits specific TPES, not specific vendors, and does not recommend the use of any particular TPES.

-Systems are accredited for functionality at the date of accreditation, but any changes to system design or functionality require reaccreditation by the department.
+Systems are accredited for functionality at the date of accreditation.
+Any changes to system design or functionality with security implications require reaccreditation by the department.

-The current reaccreditation process began during October 2018, and expiry has been extended to 30 June 2019.
-There will be no further extensions beyond 30 June 2019.
+The current reaccreditation process began during October 2018, and expiry was extended to 30 June 2019.

-The accreditation status of the third party employment systems is outlined in the table below.
+The accreditation status of the TPES is outlined in the table below.

 |Leading Directions||Provisional||BuddyNote, Performance Reports||DES Only||-|

-- Use of accredited systems does not ensure a system is fit-for-purpose, suits business processes, or meets Provider obligations to protect programme data.
+- Use of accredited systems does not ensure a system is fit-for-purpose, suits business processes, or meets provider obligations to protect program data.

-- The department will not endorse a move from a fully accredited third party employment system to another system with less advanced accreditation or reaccreditation.
+- The department will not endorse a move from an accredited TPES to another with less advanced accreditation.

-- Systems which have already met specific requirements and are being actively assessed for full accreditation or reaccreditation.
+- Systems which have already met specific requirements and are being actively assessed for reaccreditation.

 - New users or the use of increased functionality is not authorised.